Sierra Nevada Yellow-legged Frog

 Endangered.
 This species is in danger of extinction throughout all or a significant portion of its range.

-The Sierra Nevada yellow-legged frog is medium size, measuring about 3 to 8 cm (about 1.5 to 3.25 inches) on average.
+The Sierra Nevada yellow-legged frog is a medium-size amphibian, measuring about 1.5 to 3.25 inches on average.
 Females tend to be slightly larger than males.

-Adult frogs have a mix of brown and yellow coloring on their upper body, but can also be grey, red, or greenish-brown, usually with dark spots or splotches.
-These spots can look like lichen or moss, to give the frog a camouflaged look.
-The belly and underside of the back legs, and sometimes all the way up to the front legs, are yellow or light-orange.
-This gives the frog its name of "yellow-legged."
+Adult frogs have a mix of brown and yellow coloring on their upper (dorsal) body, but can also be grey, red, or greenish-brown, usually with dark spots or splotches, called cryptic coloration.
+These spots can look like lichen or moss and make the frog appear camouflaged.
+The belly and underside of their back legs, and sometimes the front legs, are yellow or light-orange.
+This gives the frog part of its common name—"yellow-legged."

-The Sierra Nevada yellow-legged frog is very similar to the mountain yellow-legged frog.
-Although they look alike and are found in very similar habitats, they are a genetically different species.
-The physical difference is that the Sierra Nevada yellow-legged frog has shorter legs, on average.
+The Sierra Nevada yellow-legged frog is very similar to the mountain yellow-legged frog in that they look similar and are found in very similar habitats, but are a genetically different species.
+One physical difference between them is that, on average, the Sierra Nevada yellow-legged frog has shorter legs.
+At one time, both frogs were thought to be the same species—the mountain yellow-legged frog—until biologists determined that they were indeed different species.

 This species eats a variety of terrestrial and aquatic invertebrates and tadpoles.
 It may also consume dead frogs and its own eggs.

-Frogs tend to sit and wait until they see prey come within range, then they strike, or creep up a little then strike, using their large sticky tongue to catch the prey and bring it into the mouth.
+Frogs tend to sit and wait until they see prey come within range, then they strike.
+They also creep up a little then strike—using their large sticky tongue to catch the prey and bring it into the mouth.

 This species tends to spend the winter at the bottom of frozen lakes, emerging shortly after snow melts.
-In years of heavy snow, the frog may only be active for about 3 months.
+In years of heavy snow, they may only be active for about 3 months.

 Reproduction is aquatic.
 Mature adults come into breeding condition and the males call to advertise their fitness to competing males and to females.
 Fertilization is external, with the male grasping the back of the female and releasing sperm as the female lays her eggs.